Committed to ensuring that no individual arriving on the streets will sleep out for a second night.

 No Second Night Out began as a pilot project on the 1st April 2011 and operated across ten central boroughs represented on the LDB.
 From 1st June 2012 it rolled out to all London boroughs.

 From 1 October 2013 three Assessment Hubs are open round the clock, seven days a week.
-To help us respond to new rough sleepers you can call the 24/7 phone line or contact us and make an online referral here.

 We offer people help so that they do not need to return to the streets; for many this will be returning to their home area, reconnecting with family and support networks.

 To make a referral for a rough sleeper you can call StreetLink’s 24/7 phone line on 0300 500 0914 or use the online referral form here.